Last updated: May 2023

 Again, it's weird, but when nausea is strong, tearing open an alcohol pledget and smelling it does help.
 This remedy was a suggestion by a chemo nurse and it works!
 I've taken to carrying a few in my purse just in case.

 Timing of taking medication

-I've usually taken my medication in the morning, but when we added Kisquali, I realized that taking everything together might be more toxic for my body than I'd realized, so now I take Piqray in the morning and Kisquali at night.
-This means I can take Kytril with Piqray in the morning and another Kytril in the evening with Kisquali.
+I've usually taken my medication in the morning, but when we added Kisqali, I realized that taking everything together might be more toxic for my body than I'd realized, so now I take Piqray in the morning and Kisqali at night.
+This means I can take Kytril with Piqray in the morning and another Kytril in the evening with Kisqali.
 That's made a big difference for me.